welisari/Sparkify_Project/ReadMe.md

 - Present the results in a report in Medium blog post [this post](https://medium.com/@velisari/sparkify-user-churn-prediction-6c727699cac4)

 ## Evaluation
 1. **F-1 score** is a measure of a test's accuracy.
 It considers both the precision p and recall r of the test to compute the score.
-This traditional F-measure or balanced F-score is the harmonic mean of precision and recall.
 F-1 = 2 x (precision x recall) / (precision + recall)
 2. **Accuracy** is a common metric for binary classifiers; it takes into account both true positives and true negatives with equal weight: accuracy = (true_positive + true_negatives)/dataset_size.

 ## Results <a name="Results"></a>